WDI-SEA/notes/05-node-express/express-sequelize/03setup.md

 ## Setup part 1 - getting the sequelize-cli tool \(you only have to do this once\)

-We need install a generator so we can use sequelize.
+We need to install a generator so we can use sequelize.
 Much like our other terminal apps, we will only install this once.

 ```text
 npm install -g sequelize-cli